AlekEagle/cumulonimbus-docs/src/api/index.md

 | `RateLimit-Limit`     | The maximum number of requests you can make per allotted time. |
 | `RateLimit-Reamining` | The number of requests you have left for this allotted time.   |
 | `RateLimit-Reset`     | The time in seconds until the rate limit resets.               |

+## User IDs

+User IDs are 13-digit numbers that uniquely identify a user (Fun fact: they're actually just the UNIX timestamp of when the user was created).
+When an endpoint mentions something about a user ID, it's referring to the 13-digit number.
+You can also substitute `me` for your own user ID (we recommend using `me` since it requires less logic on your end).